Gayheart-Dankwah/Machine-Learning-Project/README.md

 open Jupyter notebook
 # Contributing
 I welcome contributions to this project! if you would like to submit an issue or pull request, please follow these guidelines:

-1. Submit issue using github issue tracker
+* Submit issue using github issue tracker
-2. Submit pull request with a clear description of the changes
+* Submit pull request with a clear description of the changes
-# Limitations
+# Limitation
-1. The dataset was not enough to ensure a high model performance.
-More data being added or change of algorithm could increase the performance
-2. The dataset used is limited to a specific region and may not be generalizable to other areas
+* The dataset used is limited to a specific region and may not be generalizable to other areas
-3. The model relies on a limited set of features and may not capture all relevant factor influencing food security.
+*  The model relies on a limited set of features and may not capture all relevant factor influencing food security.

 #